m7a/co-maartifact/README.md

 The absolute minimum of an artifact management system.
-This script is intended to automatically download and extract various forms of sources, mainly debian packages and compressed tarfiles.
+This script is intended to automatically download and extract various forms of sources, i.e. debian packages, git repositories and compressed tarfiles.

 Options
 =======